SciTools/.github/templates/benchmarks/README.md

 relevant given the [benchmark runner](bm_runner.py)'s use of [--interleave-rounds](https://asv.readthedocs.io/en/stable/commands.html?highlight=interleave-rounds#asv-run), or any time you know you will repeatedly benchmark the same commit. **NOTE:**
-Iris environments are large so this option can consume a lot of disk space.
+SciTools environments tend to large so this option can consume a lot of disk space.

 [//]: # (ANY OTHER REPO-SPECIFIC ENVIRONMENT VARIABLES E.G. OVERRIDE_TEST_DATA_REPOSITORY)